-Qifa Nabki [ˈki-fə ˈneb-kē] is a blog about Lebanese politics written by Elias Muhanna, an Assistant Professor of Comparative Literature at Brown University.
+Qifa Nabki [ˈki-fə ˈneb-kē] is a blog about Lebanese politics written by Elias Muhanna, the Manning Assistant Professor of Comparative Literature at Brown University.
 In 2011-12, Muhanna was a Visiting Fellow at the Stanford University Center for Democracy, Development, and the Rule of Law, and he earned his PhD in Near Eastern Languages & Civilizations from Harvard University in 2012.
 His principal research interests lie in Islamic intellectual history and classical Arabic literature, with a current focus on the encyclopaedic production of the Mamluk Empire (13th-15th centuries), and his dissertation was awarded the Bruce D. Craig Prize for Mamluk Studies.

-In addition to his academic scholarship, Muhanna has written on contemporary cultural and political affairs in the Middle East for several general-interest publications, including The New York Times, The Nation, Foreign Policy, The Guardian, The National, Mideast Monitor, World Politics Review, Bidoun, and Transition, and is regularly quoted in media outlets such as The New York Times, The Washington Post, BBC World Service, The Financial Times, The Los Angeles Times, National Public Radio, The Christian Science Monitor, Slate, and Al-Jazeera International.
+In addition to his academic scholarship, Muhanna has written on contemporary cultural and political affairs in the Middle East for several general-interest publications, including The New York Times, The New Yorker, The Nation, Foreign Policy, and The Guardian.

 For media inquiries, please provide an email address and/or a telephone number via the contact page.